 If you want more affordable fashion, head to New York, to the big department stores like Macy’s, which often offer considerable discounts on the label price.
 New York also offers all the designer gear you could wish for, plus many stores that have become tourist destinations in their own right, such as Tiffany’s, Saks 5th Avenue and Bloomingdales.

-If you are looking to decorate your home with a choice antique or rug, try Eastern Europe where previously closed countries are now opening up for trade.
+If you are looking to decorate your home with a choice antique or rug, try a shopping trip to Eastern Europe where previously closed countries are now opening up for trade.
 It is best to avoid tourist traps, be aware of fakes and be prepared to haggle.

 If your idea of fun is finding the unexpected in market stalls, then consider the continent of Africa, where markets are a part of everyday life.
 In Morocco, for example, the souks are a fascinating place to shop and a great place to hone those haggling skills!